agraef/pd-lua/tutorial/pd-lua-intro.md

 ![Remote control 1](15-remote-control1.png)

 You can then use `pdsend 4711 localhost udp` to transmit the `reload` message to Pd when needed.
 You probably don't want to run those commands yourself, but a decent code editor will let you bind a keyboard command which does this for you.
-Myself, I'm a die-hard Emacs fan, so I've included a little elisp module pdlua-remote.el in the accompanying examples which shows how to do this.
+Myself, I'm a die-hard Emacs fan, so I've included a little elisp module pd-remote.el in the accompanying examples which shows how to do this.
 Once you've added this to your .emacs, you can just type Ctrl+C Ctrl+K in Emacs to make Pd reload your Lua script after saving it.
 It doesn't get much easier than that.
-Moreover, for your convenience I've added a little gop abstraction named pdlua-remote.pd which takes care of the `netreceive` and messaging bits and will look much tidier in your patches.
+Moreover, for your convenience I've added a little abstraction named pd-remote.pd which takes care of the `netreceive` and messaging bits and will look much tidier in your patches.

 ---

-**NOTE:** To use these facilities in your own patches, you'll have to copy pdx.lua and pdlua-remote.pd to your project directory or some other place where Pd finds them.
-The pdlua-remote.el file can be installed in your Emacs site-lisp directory if needed.
+**NOTE:** To use these facilities in your own patches, you'll have to copy pdx.lua and pd-remote.pd to your project directory or some other place where Pd finds them.
+The pd-remote.el file can be installed in your Emacs site-lisp directory if needed.
+Please also check the [pd-remote](https://github.com/agraef/pd-remote) repository on GitHub for the latest pd-remote version and further details.
+This also includes a pointer to a Visual Studio Code extension written by Baris Altun which can be used as a replacement for pd-remote.el if you're not familiar with Emacs, or just prefer to use VS Code as an editor.

 ---